-Landscapers are below average when it comes to happiness, according to CareerExplorer's continuous survey of millions of people.
-The survey revealed that landscapers rate their professional happiness 3.0 out of 5 stars, placing them in the lowest 31% of races.
-This may come as a surprise to those considering a career in the lawn and landscape care industry, as they may have heard that these types of jobs don't pay much.
-However, this is a viable career with good earning potential.
+Landscapers are below average when it comes to happiness.
+At CareerExplorer, we conduct a continuous survey of millions of people and ask them how satisfied they are with their careers.
+It turns out that landscapers rate their professional happiness 3.0 out of 5 stars, which places them in the lowest 31% of races.
+This first reason often comes as a surprise to people looking for careers in the lawn and landscape care industry.

 So what's it like to work as a landscape designer?
 Do you enjoy it?
 Why?
 Most landscape designers enjoy the freedom and variety they experience while working around nature.
 On the one hand, they don't feel confined to an office environment.
 They can move around and breathe fresh air, landscaping is never boring, and providing beautiful exterior appeal to a residential or commercial property is creative, challenging, and satisfying.
 Landscapers use their hands, but they also use their mind to solve problems, especially when it comes to planning a garden design.